 Having decided on the specie, let’s take you through the step by step how to setup your snail farm in a small scale level and starts rearing your snail towards harvest.1.
 Snail Farming Environment – Snails are easily dehydrated, and wind increase the rate of moisture loose in snail which in turn, leads to the dryness of the animal.
-To prevent snails from losing water so quickly, your snaileries (the snail house) must be located in environment that is protected from wind.
+To prevent snails from losing water so quickly, your snaileries (the snail pen construction) must be located in environment that is protected from wind.

 A low plain, downhill site surrounded with enough trees is perfect for snail farming.
 You may plant plantains and bananas around your snail farm to prevent the impact of wind.2.
 Type of Soil For Snail Farm – Snail’s major habitat is the soil, and soil contains some of the components and chemical substances that it needed to survive.
 However, not all soils are suitable for snail rearing.
 The shell of the snail is mainly calcium and it derive most of them from the soil.
 Snail also lay it’s eggs on the soil and drink water out of the soil.